percona/percona-server-mysql-operator/source/scaling.rst

 .. _operator-scale:

-Scale Percona XtraDB Cluster on Kubernetes and OpenShift
+Scale Percona Distribution for MySQL on Kubernetes
 ========================================================

-One of the great advantages brought by Kubernetes and the OpenShift platform is the ease of an application scaling.
+One of the great advantages brought by Kubernetes platform is the ease of an application scaling.
 Scaling an application results in adding or removing the Pods and scheduling them to available Kubernetes nodes.

-Size of the cluster is controlled by a :ref:`size key<pxc-size>` in the :ref:`operator.custom-resource-options` configuration.
+Size of the cluster is controlled by a :ref:`size key<mysql-size>` in the :ref:`operator.custom-resource-options` configuration.
 That’s why scaling the cluster needs nothing more but changing this option and applying the updated configuration file.
 This may be done in a specifically saved config, or on the fly, using the following command:

 .. code:: bash

-   $ kubectl scale --replicas=5 pxc/cluster1
+   $ kubectl scale --replicas=5 mysql/cluster1

-In this example we have changed the size of the Percona XtraDB Cluster to ``5`` instances.
+In this example we have changed the size of the Percona Server for MySQL Cluster to ``5`` instances.

 Increase the Persistent Volume Claim size
 -----------------------------------------